Opinion | As Democrats score a big BBB win, Republicans unleash the dumbest attack ever

 “Making the Republican stance all the more ridiculous,” Rosenthal continued, Republicans in 2017 “cut taxes by nearly $2 trillion, largely for corporations and the rich.”

 To be clear, it’s a problem that Democrats lifted the SALT cap, in numerous ways.
-First, it is a regressive tax cut that will indeed disproportionately benefit the very well off.
+First, it is a regressive tax cut that will indeed disproportionately benefit the very well-off.

 But Democrats can fix this when the Senate takes up BBB.
-One idea pushed by progressive Senators and think tanks is to make the deduction available only to incomes below $400,000.
+One idea pushed by progressive senators and think tanks is to make the deduction available only to incomes below $400,000.

 Second, this does highlight a real coalitional problem Democrats face.
 The SALT cap hits households with higher incomes who pay large amounts in state and local taxes, and these tend to be in blue states with higher taxes and more public services.

 So by lifting the cap, Democrats are appealing in part to wealthier suburbanites in coastal states who want to use already-high state taxes they pay to relieve their federal tax burden.
-That’s why this is necessary to get House moderates in places like New York, New Jersey and California to support BBB.
+That’s why this is necessary to get House moderates in places such as New York, New Jersey and California to support BBB.

 So the Democratic reliance on those voters does risk pushing the Democratic agenda in a more regressive direction.
 And it’s why Republicans are attacking this as a giveaway to liberal and coastal elites.